Beginner to advanced

 Winter and spring recitals

 Studio hours: 9 am to 7 pm

-Music has always been an important part of my life.
-From my youth I have taken every opportunity to spend time on the piano.
-And, like yours, my music education continues.
-Although I hold degrees in piano performance and sacred music, I continue to learn and grow as a pianist.
+Music has always been an important part of my life, and I've taken every opportunity to spend time on the piano.
+And even with degrees in piano performance and sacred music, I continue to love learning and growing as a pianist.

-As asked, I help students to choose and prepare music for special school and church events.
-I provide three recitals every year, and students have the option of participating in festivals and events hosted by the Austin District Music Assn. / Texas Music Teachers Assn.
+Students receive help preparing for special school and church events.
+Three studio recitals are held every year, and students can participate in festivals and events hosted by the Austin District Music Assn. /Texas Music Teachers Assn.